 on their faces and worship Christ who lives forever and ever, marking the

 distinction between Christ and His creation.
-Therefore, it wasn’t that John
+John called Him the bright

-unimaginable!
-So when He reveals himself to His creation, He limits Himself,
+says that no man can see God and live (Exodus 33-20), so when He reveals himself to His creation, He limits Himself,

 and when He revealed Himself to John, He greatly limited Himself.
-The Bible

 (248e) Priorities